heinc1010/BAMixChecker/docs/Input.rst

 It should be the same with contigs in BAM files.
 (If the reference is the same with the one to align the BAM files, it would be same with the reference contigs.)

-Additionally, user can refer http://evodify.com/gatk-in-non-model-organism/ for bam file processing for non-human organism.
+.. seealso:: Additionally, user can refer http://evodify.com/gatk-in-non-model-organism/ for bam file processing for non-human organism.